inex/ixp-manager-docs-md/docs/features/layer2-addresses.md

-# Layer2 / MAC Addresses
+# LMAC Addresses

 IXP Manager has support for layer2 / MAC addresses in two ways:

-1. **MAC Addresses**: a read-only table via an admin menu option called *MAC Addresses* which lists entries from a database of MAC addresses which are sourced via a script from the IXP's switches directly. *(Available since version 3.x)*.
+1. **Discovered Addresses**: a read-only table via an admin menu option called *MAC Addresses -> Discovered Addresses* which lists entries from a database of MAC addresses which are sourced via a script from the IXP's switches directly. *(Available since version 3.x)*.
-2. **Layer2 Addresses**: a managed table of layer2 addresses, viewed by the admin menu option *Layer2 Addresses*.
+2. **Configured Addresses**: a managed table of layer2/MAC addresses, viewed by the admin menu option *MAC Addresses -> Configured Addresses*.
 These are assigned by IXP administrators on a per VLAN interface basis. *(Available since version 4.4)*.

-## Layer2 Addresses
+## Configured Addresses

 In early 2017, [INEX](https://www.inex.ie/) migrated its primary peering LAN from a flat layer2 with spanning tree design to a VxLAN set-up with automation via Salt and Napalm *(we will insert references to presentations here once we complete all required functionality)*.

-Part of the requirements for this automation (and this was an existing feature request from other IXPs) was the management of layer2 addresses within IXP Manager and, rather than assigning them to a virtual interface, assign them to specific VLAN interfaces.
+Part of the requirements for this automation (and this was an existing feature request from other IXPs) was the management of MAC addresses within IXP Manager and, rather than assigning them to a virtual interface, assign them to specific VLAN interfaces.

-Outside of our automation and VxLAN, other uses included:
+Outside of our automation and VXLAN, other uses included:

 1. to potentially allow members to add a MAC address during maintenance and thus have the system update a layer2 acl on the switch(es);
 2. a static maintained database of MAC addresses for EVPN;